Coastal Walk from Los Gigantes to Playa San Juan

 4. Walk from Alcala to Playa San Juan

 - Distance: 2,5 km

 This is the most difficult part of the walk, as this part of the road is not paved and you'll be walking on rocks and stones on certain portions of the road.

-We walked up to the beach in Playa San Juan and then explored a bit more around town as we wanted to get an ice cream from 100% Pan-Pasteleria, but it was closed as it was Monday, so from the square we walked back towards the path that will take us back to Alcala.
+We walked up to the beach in Playa San Juan and then explored a bit more around town as we wanted to get ice-cream from 100% Pan-Pasteleria, but it was closed as it was Monday, so from the square we walked back towards the path that would take us back to Alcala.

 - wear comfortable shoes (not flip flops) or even better wear hiking shoes if you plan to walk between Playa San Juan and Alcala

-- avoid going on days when it's very hot outside ( we did this walk in February when it was a maximum of around 23C and we still though it was too hot)
+- avoid going on days when it's very hot outside (we did this walk in February when it was a maximum of around 23C and we still thought it was too hot)

 - wear a sun hat